GnRlLeclerc/STOI/README.md

 Parameters:

-- 3s audio samples at 8000Hz audio, as f32
+- 3s audio samples at 8000Hz as f32
 - batches of 16 elements

 The `torch_stoi` and `pystoi` version are run without parallelism